hidglobal/digitalpersona-access-management-api/docs/digitalpersona-authentication.md

 # Web Authentication API

-The DigitalPersona Authentication API is a higher-level JavaScript API used to implement authentication of supported credentials in your web-based application.
+The DigitalPersona Web Authentication API is a higher-level JavaScript API used to implement authentication of supported credentials in your web-based application.

 As an alternative, you can use the lower-level RESTful API described [here](https://hidglobal.github.io/digitalpersona-sample-web/).